mkb81/docker_example/README.md

 # Just a small Docker example

 This is just to understanding [Docker](www.docker.com)
-and how to setup PyCharm IDE for the development.
+and how to use [PyCharm IDE](https://www.jetbrains.com/pycharm/) for the development.

+The Docker image based on
+* Alpine 3.14 Linux
+* Python 3.9.8

 ## Using

 ### Create Docker image

-Clone this repro on your local computer then you will find the Dockerfile inside the docker sub folder.
+Clone this repo to your local computer.
+After that go to folder

+    /<path to the repro>/docker_example

-To build a new Docker image type the following command in path /docker_example
+Build new Docker image type the following console command

     docker build -t counter:latest -f docker/Dockerfile .

 the build process can take some time.

-If the build process is successful you can check your new Docker image
+If the build process is successful then check your new Docker image

     docker images